 This instant pot cashew chicken tastes like the familiar Chinese takeout we all love, but in a better-for-you, Whole30, Paleo, gluten-free version that only takes 30 minutes.
-No more waiting for your delivery full of MSG!
+No more waiting for your delivery!
 This instant pot paleo cashew chicken is a family friendly meal, I promise even those who don’t adhere to a real food diet will love it.

 My recipe for instant pot cashew chicken is the closest I could get to the real deal.
 Many healthy cashew chicken recipes out there have a bunch of veggies added (which is great! duh!).
 But when I’m craving those takeout cartons of cashew chicken, it’s the chicken, cashews and rice I want, you know?!
-I wanted to have a go-to recipe that I know will satisfy those cravings in a healthy, Paleo way so being tempted to eat crappy isn’t even worth it!
+I wanted to have a go-to recipe that I know will satisfy those cravings in a healthy, Whole30 way!

 Especially when I can have it ready to eat in only a half hour.. much less time than it takes to order in.
 The recipe itself is super simple and would be great for a quick weeknight meal.
 While it looks like there’s quite a few ingredients, I assure you it’s largely the spices, seasonings and Paleo/Whole30 substitutes you already have hanging out in the pantry.